rafamel/Optimizepy/Readme.md

 - dt_start and dt_end: They might be used **instead** of *days* to compute the best allocation for some range of dates ending in the past (not for the day the computation is made, but before).

 ## backtester(symbols, exchange, allow_short, days_backwards, days_forward, filter_symbols = 5)
+**File: backtester.py**

 > Backtest of allocation_op.
 It will use all historical data available for the symbols.
-> It will save the the cumulative returns, the returns per period, and the sharpe ratio of the portfolio, in a csv file.
+It will save the the cumulative returns, the returns per period, and the sharpe ratio of the portfolio, in a csv file.
-> **File: backtester.py**

 - days_backwards (integer): Number of days to be passed to allocation_op

 - days_forward (integer): Number of days the investment made in the symbols and allocations computed for days_backwards will be held.
 At the end of this period, a new computation would be done (for 'present day - days_backards' to 'present day') taking this moment as the new 'present day', which would start a new investment to be hold, again for 'days_forward' days.

 ## simulate(na_price_nodate, dt_start, dt_end, symbols, portf_allocation)
+**File: simulate_portfolio_allocation.py**

 > Returns sharpe ratio and returns for some portfolio.
-> **File: simulate_portfolio_allocation.py**

 - na_price_nodate (numpy array): Same as *data_allocate* but without the date on the first field.